openaire/guidelines-data-archives/docs/field_version.rst

 *Allowed values, other constraints:*

 * For version numbers any string will be accepted, but a semantically-versioned tag is recommended.
-See <https://semver.org> for more information on semantic versioning.
+* For more information on semantic versioning see <https://semver.org>.